The Semester-by-Semester Planning Worksheet is a fillable form that helps students develop long-range plans.

 A student who inappropriately schedules a course with restrictions may be disenrolled from the course.
 Before disenrolling a student from a course, the instructor must notify the student of this action in writing during the drop/add period for the semester or session (Academic Administrative Policies and Procedures Manual, C-5).

 - Student's selection of major.
 Consider requirements of the University, college, major, option, and emphasis as stated in the Undergraduate Degree Programs Bulletin and in What Is General Education?, as well as in college and departmental program guides and recommended academic plans.
 A student's degree audit is helpful in determining unfulfilled requirements.

-- Course Placements guide first-year student decisions about mathematics, chemistry, and English.
+- Course Placements guide first-year student decisions about mathematics, chemistry, and first-year writing courses.

 - World (foreign) Language course selection is determined by the amount of language a student has studied, his/her interests, and academic goals.

 - Student interests and goals.
 When appropriate, consider combining a major with a minor or an additional major or incorporating education abroad.

 - Student's background, characteristics, and current circumstances.
 Consider a student's academic preparation, strengths, weaknesses, life style, work schedule, extracurricular demands, physical disability, or emotional status (see Auditing/Visiting a Course; Credit/Credit Load; Satisfactory/Unsatisfactory Grading System).

 - Course demands.
 Different courses present different demands on the student, e.g., the amount of reading, writing, computing, or memorizing necessary, as well as the laboratory and studio time required.
 A well-planned schedule should balance the kinds of work demanded.
 Students may be able to learn more about a course by contacting the course instructor or department.